FAQ'S

 The Western Bay Emergency Response Fund (WBERF) was created between five local entities: Acorn Foundation, Bay Trust, TECT, Tauranga City Council, and Western Bay of Plenty District Council.
 This fund provides a co-ordinated and collaborative approach to fundraising for the community in the event of an emergency.
 The fund is aimed at providing quick-turnaround financial support to registered charitable organisations assisting their communities during and after an emergency event.

 There is no minimum donation amount.
-However, tax-deductible donation receipts can only be issued for donations over $5.
+However, tax-deductible donation receipts can only be claimed with the IRD for donations over $5.

 Thank you for considering a donation to the WBERF.
 Your tax-deductible donation receipt will be sent to the email address registered on the payment widget.